Enlightenment (Doctor Who): In print

 A novelisation of this serial, written by story author Barbara Clegg, was published by Target Books in May 1984, with a cover by Andrew Skilleter, and was numbered 85 in the ongoing range.
 It was the first Doctor Who novelisation to be penned by a woman.
 On its publication Doctor Who Magazine was underwhelmed by the book, claiming in their review that "In many ways, it falls into the familiar Terrance Dicks pitfalls, being a straightforward reworking of the script with "said" following all the speeches.
-For all its faults, Enlightenment remains a good read, simply because of the strength of the story..."
-The book was repackaged as part of The Sixth Doctor Who Gift Set later in 1984, along with three other Doctor Who novels; The Dominators, Mawdryn Undead and The Five Doctors.
+For all its faults, Enlightenment remains a good read, simply because of the strength of the story."
+The book was repackaged as part of The Sixth Doctor Who Gift Set later in 1984, along with three other Doctor Who novels; The Dominators, Mawdryn Undead and "The Five Doctors".

 Home media

 Enlightenment was released on VHS in February 1993.
 It was subsequently released on DVD as part of the Black Guardian Trilogy, along with preceding stories Mawdryn Undead and Terminus on 10 August 2009.
 The second disc of the DVD includes a "Special Edition" version of the story; a movie-style edit featuring new CGI graphics throughout, with a newly recorded introduction by director Fiona Cumming.
-Doctor Who Magazine was not enthusiastic about the new edit suggesting, that "...what is special about it is up for debate."
-The reviewer disparaged the new special effects, stating that "...this is ironic as there are few Doctor Who stories less in need of replacement effects than Enlightenment.
+Doctor Who Magazine was not enthusiastic about the new edit suggesting, that "what is special about it is up for debate."
+The reviewer disparaged the new special effects, stating that "this is ironic as there are few Doctor Who stories less in need of replacement effects than Enlightenment.
 The original model work is gorgeous, while this substitute material is crude and unsophisticated in comparison."
 Alongside the special edition, the DVD contained a number of extra features, including a Making of... documentary and extended interviews with director Fiona Cumming, writer Barbara Clegg and actor Mark Strickson, a documentary on the Guardians plus an excerpt from the Russell Harty Christmas Party TV special featuring Peter Davison.
 This serial was also released as part of the Doctor Who DVD Files in issue 57 on 9 March 2011.
+In September 2023, the story was released again in an upgraded format for Blu-ray, being included with the other stories from Season 20 in the Doctor Who – The Collection Box Set.